uncbiag/mermaid/docs/source/notes/howto_own_registration.rst

 Writing a similarity measure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Similarity measures are derived from :class:`SimilarityMeasure`.
-To create a new similarity measure simply derive your own class from :class:`SimilarityMeasure` and implement the method `compute_similarity`.
+To create a new similarity measure simply derive your own class from :class:`SimilarityMeasure` and implement the method :meth:`compute_similarity`.
 Assume you want to rewrite the sum of squared difference SSD similarity measure then this class will look as follows:

 .. code::